JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/different_dolphin.md

 <img src="img/frame-counter_find-out-what-writes.png" width="400" />

 Right-click that entry and choose "Show this address in the disassembler".
-Again, look at the top of the dialog to find `Dolphin.exe+` followed by a hex address.
-Use that hex address as the `oncePerFrameAddress`.
+Again, look at the top of the dialog to find `Dolphin.exe+` followed by a hex number.
+Use that hex number as the `oncePerFrameAddress`.

-## Setting the addresses
+## Specifying the addresses in your Cheat Table script

 Locate this part of the Cheat Table script: